simoneteglia/energyXChange/README.md

 2. Move into the folder with `cd energyXChange`
 3. Run the command `docker-compose up`

+> :warning: **If you are using a macbook with M1/M2**: Decomment the line that changes the platform attribute for the db in the docker-compose.yml

 ## Team Members
 - Simone Teglia, 1836794
 - Tommaso Bersani, 1840825